db-keli/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 2-bring_me_home is a script that changes current working directory to the user's home directory
 # 3-listfiles displays the directory contents in a long format
 # 4-listmorefiles list contents of directories including hidden files
+# 5-listfilesdigitsonly displays contents of a file in long format including user and ID's displayed numerically